Tom-Draper/Connectivity-Checker/README.md

 A full-stack app to monitor performance of my personal web apps.

-UI of frontend heavily inspured by Better Uptime's Wallmine.
+UI of frontend heavily inspired by Better Uptime's status page.

 TODO: Migrate data update routine from AWS lambda functions to switch from HTTP get requests to ICMP (ping) to give a more accurate readings of response time.